 Against this background, the Foundation does not conduct any engagement activities on its own, and it is thus not relevant for the Foundation to adopt its own policy for shareholder engagement.

-Further information about the engagement activities carried out in relation to the funds managed by NF and NIFSA can be found on this page.
+Further information about the engagement activities carried out in relation to the funds managed by NF and NIFSA can be found here.

 The short-term investment target is to secure sufficient liquidity so that the pension expenditure and other costs can be covered without unprofitable realisations.